 Requirements:

-You will need at least 16gb disk space if you are planning to use Windows 7 Ultimate.
+You will need at least 20gb disk space if you are planning to use Windows 7 Ultimate.
 Other versions, such as Home Premium and Professional reportedly use less disk space, but none use less than 6gb out of the box.

-While it is possible to install a stripped down version of Windows 7 even on the 4gb SSD.
+While it is reportedly possible to install a stripped down version of Windows 7 even on the 4gb SSD.
 I highly recommended that you buy a new SSD to replace the built in one.
 But if you are crazy enough to try it on the 4gb SSD, you will need to use vLite to strip nearly everything out before installation.
 I wont be covering that process as I upgraded my SSD.

 Step Three, Install Windows 7